-At December 31, 2010 and 2009, the Company had \$222,000 and \$180,000, respectively, of restricted cash that serves as collateral for an irrevocable standby letter of credit.
+At December 31, 2011 and 2010, the Company had \$222,000 of restricted cash that serves as collateral for the full amount of an irrevocable standby letter of credit.
 The letter of credit serves as additional security under the lease extension relating to the Company's office space in New York City that expires in February 2021.